Vectorworks/developer-scripting/Function Reference/Functions/SprdWidth.md

 [SetWSColumnWidth| SetWSColumnWidth](SetWSColumnWidth|%20SetWSColumnWidth.md)

 ## Version
-SprdWidth is obsolete as of VectorWorks 9.0, see new [[VS:SetWSColumnWidth| SetWSColumnWidth]]
+SprdWidth is obsolete as of VectorWorks 9.0, see new [ SetWSColumnWidth](SetWSColumnWidth.md)

 Availability: from All Versions